furf/now-serverless-mysql/README.md

 }
 ```

-In this endpoint, we will parse the URL query and extract the `id` parameter to populate our user query.
+In the second endpoint, we will parse the URL query and extract the `id` parameter to populate our `user` query.

 _api/users/user.js_